ebenezerkojofrimpong/Google-Fiber-Repeat-Calls-Analysis/README.md

 - Day 1 has the highest volume of repeat calls in all 3 months - over 2,000 in March, 1,827 in February, and 1,636 in January.
 This indicates a large number of customers are calling back the very next day, likely due to unresolved issues on the first call.

-- Beyond Day 1, repeat calls decline but are still significant - around 1,000 on Day 2, 750 on Day 3, and 500-600 on Days 4-7.
+- Beyond Day 1, repeat calls decline but are still significant.
 The high repeat rate in the early days directly after the first call indicates there are likely issues with resolving customer problems completely during the initial call.

 - Comparing months, March had the most repeat calls overall.